-A Northern Virginia native (a rarity!), Joel grew up in Falls Church and Fairfax.
+A Northern Virginia native (a rarity!), Joel grew up in Falls Church.
 He attended George Mason University, where he graduated with a Bachelor of Arts Degree, Magna Cum Laude, in 2013.
 Joel worked at a variety of churches in music ministry and outreach before accepting his position at St. George's.

 One of the things I love most about working at St. George's, is knowing that it helps people in need.
 This community shares its love and care to everyone in so many ways.
 It recognizes that God has given his Spirit to us to help the needy and to spread His word of hope, consolation, and love.